otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-5.md

-# Week 5: Tailwind CSS and Shadcn UI
+# Week 5: Tailwind CSS and Shadcn U

-If you get stuck, a completed version of this project is available in the **exemplar** directory.

-## Preparation
+## Before We Start

 Create a new project using **Create Vite App**: